aws-samples/nlq-genai-chatbot-for-structured-data/README.md

       - When was the turbine last serviced?
       - What city would turbine3 be located in, based on long and lat values for the turbine?

 ## Cleanup Instructions
 Note: This will delete all resources within the stacks, including S3 buckets and all data included inside them.
-1. Run
+1. From the `~/cdk` folder, run:
    ```
-   cdk destory --all
+   cdk destroy --all
    ```

 ## Adding Your Own Data to the S3 Data Lake